Wander Franco Player Props: Rays vs. Royals

 Wander Franco At The Plate

-- Franco has had an RBI in 24 games this year (33.3%), including eight multi-RBI outings (11.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Franco has driven in a run in 25 games this year (34.2%), including nine games with more than one RBI (12.3%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 30 of 72 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.